computefoundation/gnu-linux-shell-scripting/README.md

 # Linux-shell-base

 **linux-shell-base** is a resource of solutions to universal low-level shell scripting problems in Linux based on a UNIX-centric methodology.
-It is a resource for learning to solve foundational and common shell scripting problems or low-level solutions to all higher-level shell scripts.
+It is a resource for learning to solve foundational and common shell scripting problems or for low-level solutions for all higher-level shell scripts.

 All solutions in this repository follow four principles: